Select the search type

 Boom sprayers 3 metres and under, micro-granular and slug pellet applicators, weed wipers, seed treatment and other specialist application equipment are due a re-test every 6 years.

-There are no changes to crop assurance scheme requirements, so boom sprayers and micro-granular nematicide applicators must be tested annually.
+There are no changes to crop assurance scheme requirements, boom sprayers and micro-granular nematicide applicators must be tested annually.

 The Sustainable Use Directive (SUD) requires that all pesticide application equipment (PAE) is tested on a regular basis.*